 Boy, have we seen a ton of television over the past 12 months.
 In the age of peak TV, where streaming, cable and regular broadcast networks are vying for our eyeballs with a deluge of quality shows – it’s getting harder to find time to watch them all, let alone narrow down these year-end lists.
 With that being said, these 50 series were the absolute cream of the crop.

-Cobra Kai, Last Week Tonight with John Oliver, The Boys, Veronica Mars, Good Omens, Counterpart, Brooklyn Nine-Nine, Kim’s Convenience, Stranger Things 3, Catch-22, Brockmire, Killing Eve, The Marvelous Mrs. Maisel, Mr. Robot, Patriot Act with Hasan Minhaj, Rhythm & Flow, YOU, Sorry For Your Loss, My Hero Academia
+Cobra Kai, Last Week Tonight with John Oliver, The Boys, Veronica Mars, Good Omens, Counterpart, Brooklyn Nine-Nine, Kim’s Convenience, Stranger Things 3, Catch-22, Brockmire, Killing Eve, The Marvelous Mrs. Maisel, Mr. Robot, Patriot Act with Hasan Minhaj, Rhythm & Flow, YOU, Sorry For Your Loss, My Hero Academia, Dark

 50) The Mandalorian

 Disney Plus’ first live-action series is a gun-slinging exploration of the seedier, grittier and morally questionable side of Star Wars’ outlaw frontier, set after the fall of the Empire.
-Owing a lot to dusty Westerns like Man WIth No Name – The Mandalorian follows the Lone Wolf and Cub-esque adventures of a bounty hunter as he traverses the galaxy’s criminal fringes.
+Owing a lot to dusty Westerns like Man WIth No Name, The Mandalorian follows the adventures of an unnamed bounty hunter as he traverses the galaxy’s criminal fringes.
 Directed by visionaries like Jon Favreau, Dave Filoni and Taika Waititi; and starring Pedro Pascal, Giancarlo Esposito and Werner Herzog (among others) – this gorgeous series is a brisk and action-packed watch.